tarwn/lessthandot-hugo/blogs/content/posts/2016-10-13-continuous-javascript-test-execution-with-wallabyjs.md

   - wallabyjs

 ---
 After working with NCrunch building and running tests in the background for the last several years, it feels like something is broken when I have to wait for test results or push a button to start running them.
-JavaScript runners just didn&#8217;t feel like they provided the same level of development feedback, whether they were command-line runners with gulp tasks, plugins like Chutzpah, or dedicated runners like Karma.
+JavaScript runners just didn't feel like they provided the same level of development feedback, whether they were command-line runners with gulp tasks, plugins like Chutzpah, or dedicated runners like Karma.

-_I&#8217;ve posted previously on both [NCrunch][1] and [Karma][2], test runners that run .Net and Javascript code continuously behind the scenes as you develop._
+_I've posted previously on both [NCrunch][1] and [Karma][2], test runners that run .Net and Javascript code continuously behind the scenes as you develop._

 [WallabyJS][3] is like NCrunch for Javascript.
-It radiates test statuses directly in your IDE as you edit your code, letting you know what&#8217;s workign and not working without any extra action.
+It radiates test statuses directly in your IDE as you edit your code, letting you know what's workign and not working without any extra action.
 No switching to a secondary screen or manually running and waiting for results.
 It has wide support, integrating with the IntelliJ platform, Visual Studio, Visual Studio Code, Sublime, and more.

 I used this sample project throughout the post: [github.com/tarwn/townthing][4].
 It is a small sandbox project that uses RequireJS and had been configured for Karma as well as having a Jasmine SpecRunner for running the tests in the browser.
 Hopefully this means Wallaby will be able to slide right in.